achronos0/php-httpsession/README.md

 It's a simple PSR-4 autoloader for the `\Useful` namespace.

-### Legacy (non-namespace) loader
+### No namespaces: Legacy loader

-Useful supports PHP 5 back to at least 5.1 via its "legacy loading" system.
+Useful supports PHP 5 back to (in theory) 5.0 via its "legacy loading" system.

+Note, the test suite requires PHP 7.
+Author has used parts of Useful on PHP 5.1.
+Your mileage may vary.

 #### PHP 5.1-compatible SPL autoloader